Keyboard shortcuts

 Design

-Unlike many other serialization libraries, serde-dn is multi-format, high performance, source-generated, and fully compatible with app trimming and Native AOT.
+Unlike many other serialization libraries, Serde.NET is multi-format, high performance, source-generated, and fully compatible with app trimming and Native AOT.

 Most other .NET serialization libraries rely on run-time reflection to serialize types.
-Serde-dn instead uses two interfaces, ISerialize, and IDeserialize to allow each type to control how it is serialized.
-Serde-dn uses source generation to implement these interfaces, so you almost never need to implement them manually.
-Source generation and interfaces avoids all run-time reflection and its overhead, and provides type safety by ensuring all requested types support serialization.
+Serde instead uses two interfaces, ISerialize, and IDeserialize to allow each type to control how it is serialized.
+Serde.NET uses source generation to implement these interfaces, so you almost never need to implement them manually.
+Source generation and interfaces avoids all run-time reflection and its overhead, and provides type and memory safety by ensuring all requested types support serialization.
+Serde.NET also does not have any unsafe code.

 Formats

-Serde-dn is multi-format because it separates how a type serializes itself from the knowledge of the data format.
-Rather than have individual interfaces for each format, serde-dn uses ISerialize and IDeserialize for all formats.
+Serde.NET is multi-format because it separates how a type serializes itself from the knowledge of the data format.
+Rather than have individual interfaces for each format, serde uses ISerialize and IDeserialize for all formats.
 Adding support for new formats comes from implementing two different interfaces: ISerializer and IDeserializer.
 Since each interface pair is separate, new data format support can be added via NuGet packages.

 Getting started